 Do you accept deferrals?

-We usually allow applicants to defer an offer for one year (either conditional or unconditional offers can be deferred and deposits do not need to be paid in advance).
-The process is as simple as emailing the request to email@example.com
+We usually allow applicants to defer an offer for one year (only unconditional offers can be deferred and for international students, deposits of £1500 must be paid in advance).
+Deferrals can be requested by emailing firstname.lastname@example.org

 University of Bristol Law School

 How highly is the University of Bristol Law School rated?

 The Law School is committed to excellence and innovation in teaching, and to ensuring that law students’ learning experience is both stimulating and challenging.
 The Law School is currently in the top 50 in the world (Times Higher Education World University Rankings for Law 2020) and top 10 in England and Wales (Times and Sunday Times Good University Guide 2020).
 In its most recent Teaching Quality Assessment it was awarded a rating of ‘Excellent’.
 In the most recent assessment of research, the Research Excellence Framework (REF) 2014, the Law School was confirmed to be among the very best law schools in the UK in terms of research capacity and performance.
 From a student perspective, studying law at the University of Bristol means being taught by a range of able academics working at the cutting edge of their research fields, bringing world-class legal expertise directly into the classroom.

 What LLM programmes do you offer?

 Banking and Finance Law (LLM) – new in 2018